 Film Hub North West Central is part of a UK-wide network of Hubs which aims to bring film to UK audiences in new and exciting ways.
 HOME leads the Film Hub North West Central covering Lancashire, Greater Manchester, Merseyside, Cheshire, Derbyshire, Staffordshire and Shropshire.

-The Film Hubs work collaboratively with partner organisations in their local areas and, together with the BFI, form a new Film Audience Network strategic leadership group to ensure a joined-up UK-wide approach.
-The Hub Lead Organisations across the UK collectively receive BFI lottery funding of up to £7.5m over four years (2013-17) to bring new film experiences to UK audiences, no matter where they live.
+The Film Hubs worked collaboratively with partner organisations in their local areas and, together with the BFI, formed a new Film Audience Network strategic leadership group to ensure a joined-up UK-wide approach.
+The Hub Lead Organisations across the UK collectively received BFI lottery funding of up to £7.5m over four years (2013-17) to bring new film experiences to UK audiences.

 For information of current supported projects see here.

 Picture above: Abandon Normal Devices, Alien plus Magnetic Rose, Jodrell Bank 2014

 Our Steering Group represent the interests of Film Hub NWC members and they contribute to the overall strategic activity of the Hub.
 The group is made of up a wealth of experience and is representative of our region, delivery, priority areas for the future of the Film Audience Network and key strategic partners.
 The group consists of:

 Director at AND Festival